mberjans/ai_coding_automated_setup_augmentode/README.md

 - Python 3.11+

 This project intentionally avoids object-oriented patterns and list comprehensions, and does not use regular expressions.
 Prefer functional style and explicit pattern-matching functions.

+## Logging

+Structured JSON logging is provided by the project.
+See `docs/logging.md` for usage, redaction behavior, correlation ID, and handler setup.